athomasoriginal/clojurescript-30/12-check-multiple-checkboxes/README.md

 Only one of the above is going to run.

-> We can have more than two conditions
+> We want more than two conditions

-When you compare the above to `if`, there are a lot more conditions we check for
+`if` only provides two conditions: The first is what happens when the condition is true, and the second is what to do when it is false. `cond` is going to let you have as many as you like.

 [Mor on cond](http://www.matthewboston.com/blog/understanding-clojure-cond-and-condp/)